Crossbell-Box/crossbell.js/README.md

 const indexer = new Indexer()

-// get a list of characters owned by a specific address const res = await indexer.getCharacters( '0x1234567890123456789012345678901234567890',
+// get a list of characters owned by a specific address const res = await indexer.character.getMany( '0x1234567890123456789012345678901234567890',
 )
 console.log(res.list)